OGx09/Fortress/README.md

 # Fortress

 Fortress is a small project which demonstrate how to use Jetpack Compose and other latest Android libraries.
 The architecture used in Fortress is the well known MVVM.
-Some libraries used in the project include but not limited to:
+<br/><br/>Some libraries used in the project include but not limited to:

 - Coil - For loading images
 - Android Biometric